 If beach camping is allowed, do they have designated camp grounds?
 RV facilities with hook ups for water and electric?
 Will it be remote/ primitive camping where you need to bring everything?
 Answering these questions will be necessary before you can begin to plan your trip.

 Along the Texas Gulf Coast we are fortunate to have all the above at various beaches.
 Everything from Condos and vacation beach rentals right on the beach front along Galveston Island, to the most remote barrier Island camping along the Padre Island National Seashore.

 What type of Camping?

-If you’re going to camp in an RV at a full hook up RV Park, you won’t need to pack things like lanterns or generator or extra water.
+If you’re going beach camping in an RV at a full hook up RV Park, you won’t need to pack things like lanterns or generator or extra water.
 If you are using an RV on a remote beach, you will need to consider those things, as they won’t be provided.
 You will of course, need to consider driving conditions and tides when hauling an RV down the beach.

-Remote/Primitive camping will require you haul everything you need in with you.
+Remote/Primitive beach camping will require you haul everything you need in with you.
 From sleeping arrangement to cooking gear, along with water and some type of lighting source, either lanterns or a generator.
 The logistics are more difficult, but your mobility and camping options are greater.
 The new rooftop tents are showing up on the beach as they are gaining in popularity.

-Once you’ve determined where you are going and what type of camping you will be doing, its time to get down to the all important planning and preparations.
+Once you’ve determined where you are going and what type of beach camping you will be doing, its time to get down to the all important planning and preparations.

 Planning and Preparation